Slain FBI Agents Worked to Protect Children From Abusers

 The suspect was identified Wednesday as 55-year-old David Huber, who lived at the apartment complex.
 A law enforcement official familiar with the matter said investigators are looking into whether Huber may have been using a camera to monitor the agents’ activity before opening fire on them and believe multiple shots were fired through a door.
 The official could not discuss an ongoing investigation publicly and spoke to The Associated Press on condition of anonymity.

 Three other agents were wounded, with two of them hospitalized.
-One of the hospitalized agents was released Wednesday, while the other was in stable condition as of Tuesday.
+Both of the hospitalized agents were released Wednesday.
 The third agent was treated at the scene.
 Huber apparently killed himself after a standoff.

 Florida court records show Huber with only minor traffic violations.
 He had no listing as a sex offender and no Florida prison record.
 Records show he owned computer consulting businesses from 2008 until last year.
 Broward County records show he was divorced in 2016.